bcit-ci/CodeIgniter/user_guide_src/source/libraries/calendar.rst

 ============================

 By creating a calendar template you have 100% control over the design of your calendar.
-Each component of your calendar will be placed within a pair of pseudo-variables as shown here::
+Using the string method, each component of your calendar will be placed within a pair of pseudo-variables as shown here::

 	$prefs['template'] = '